BappaMondal56/BappaMondal56/README.md

 - 👋 Hi, I’m @BappaMondal56
 - 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently working on a project named, Rainfall Prediction using Machine Learning with Satelite Data
--

 <!---
 BappaMondal56/BappaMondal56 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.